Competitively priced containers for all your needs

 Obviously, we didn't plan for a global pandemic in our business case and it was a huge challenge.
 The Covid-19 virus has upset international supply chains, leading to a major container shortage in Europe that is still ongoing.
 So, the supply of containers was actually a limiting factor in our business.
 We actually could have sold far more containers if they had been available.

 But from a purely business point of view, it hurt my heart that I couldn't thank our first customer in person due to contact limitations.
-When you start a purely digital business like Eveon, you wait in anticipation for that first purchase.
+When you start a purely digital business like Eveon, you wait in anticipation of that first purchase.
 When that time came, it was a huge relief.
 I would have been only too happy to get into the car and hand her some flowers personally, and make sure everything was to her complete satisfaction.
 I sent her flowers anyway.
 But, in the end, maybe it wasn't the worst time for us to start a business in the middle of a container crisis, of all things.

 Not long ago, a customer – a buyer for a major corporation – said that we were his last hope to find a container.
 I think the crisis has also made people more open to alternative possibilities and a fully digital transaction.
 That has played into our hands.